ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 configured for.
 Otherwise, an attacker may deny service by uploading many expensive reports to a suitably-configured VDAF.

+The varying cost of VDAF computation means that aggregators deployments should negotiate reasonable limits for each VDAF configuration or measurement task, out of band with the protocol.
+For example, aggregators may agree on a maximum size for an aggregation job or on a maximum rate of incoming reports.

 Applications which require computationally-expensive VDAFs can mitigate the computation cost of aggregation in a few ways, such as producing aggregates over a sample of the data or choosing a representation of the data permitting a